 If you’ve ever met a Pug, you already know it’s extremely difficult resisting their charm.
-They’re affectionate dogs with a humorous yet eccentric personality.
+They’re goofy yet affectionate dogs, with a humorous yet eccentric personality.
 But given their personalities, you may be wondering if Pugs are smarter than they seem.

 RECOMMENDED: 100 Most Intelligent Dog Breeds

 - How We Measure the Intelligence of Pugs